QuebecNova/Chess-on-React/README.md

   6.Even stalemate

-  7.On start you can choose side to play on!
+  7.On start you can choose side to play on

   8.Timer

   9.Played moves

-  10.When you end game you can restart it starting from opposite side!
+  10.When you end game you can restart it starting from opposite side

   11.Multiplayer